Babar0058/BNPPF-GildedRose/README.md

 ## How It Works – Step by Step

-1. The `GildedRose` class receives an array of items and a preconfigured `UpdateStrategyFactory` (injected)
+1. The `GildedRose` class receives an array of items and a preconfigured `UpdateStrategyResolver` (injected)
 2. For each item:
-    - It calls `UpdateStrategyFactory.getUpdateStrategyFor(item)`
+    - It calls `UpdateStrategyResolver.getUpdateStrategyFor(item)`
-    - The factory returns the appropriate `UpdateStrategy` based on the item's name.
+    - The resolver iterates through registered conditions and returns the matching strategy.
 3. The selected strategy calls the necessary methods from `ItemService` to update the item according to business rules.
 4. The item's `sellIn` and `quality` are updated accordingly.